newlinedeveloper/Azure_ELK_demo/README.md

 # Login to Azure
 az login

-# Set the subscription you want to use
-az account set --subscription="SUBSCRIPTION_ID"

 # Create a resource group for the AKS cluster
 az group create --name="Veera-elk-demo" --location="eastus"